- No comments

 Dmytro Turchyn, Artificial Intelligence Lead of Microsoft’s Central & Eastern Europe HQ, shared his thoughts on recent advancements in Artificial Intelligence technologies.

-Kevork Kechichian, Senior Vice President at NXP Semiconductors.
+Kevork Kechichian, Senior Vice President at NXP Semiconductors, covered the topic Secure Connections for a Smarter World.

-On the second day of the forum, on December 5, B2B meetings will be held aimed at practical implementation of smart IT solutions in economy.
+On the second day of the forum, on December 5, B2B meetings will be held aimed at the practical implementation of smart IT solutions in the economy.